 You've probably seen Triple Leaf Detox Tea at your local health food store.
 It's nothing fancy (think flat paper bags in a cellophane-wrapped paper box) and it certainly does not taste good.
 However, it is a long-used and fairly respected brand in the health food community.

-One of the tastier detox teas in the list, Republic of Tea's Get Clean blend includes natural vanilla and almond flavors for a more enjoyable character.
+One of the tastier detox teas in the list, Republic of Tea's Get Clean Detox Tea blend includes natural vanilla and almond flavors for a more enjoyable character.

 It is intended to stimulate the liver to promote detoxification.
 The blend includes organic rooibos, milk thistle seed, Indian sarsaparilla root, dandelion root, chicory root, burdock root, and red clover.

-Cleanse & Detox Herbal Tea from Gaia Herbs is made with detoxifying burdock, artichoke, and rooibos, as well as flavorful lemon and peppermint essential oils.
+Gaia Herbs Cleanse & Detox Herbal Tea is made with detoxifying burdock, artichoke, and rooibos, as well as flavorful lemon and peppermint essential oils.

 It is geared toward liver detoxification and support.
 Each tea bag is sealed in a foil pouch to preserve the flavor and maintain efficacy over longer periods of time.
 It is also sealed without the use of staples or glue.